-- Time of day: It can occur in the morning, despite having slept the night before.
+- Time of day: It can occur in the morning, despite sleeping the night before.

 - Progression: It commonly worsens throughout the day.

-- Heat-sensitive: Heat and humidity may aggravate it.
+- Sensitivity to heat: Heat and humidity may aggravate it.

 - Severity: It tends to be more severe than other types of fatigue.

-- Effect on activities: It is more likely than regular fatigue to disrupt ability to perform everyday tasks.
+- Effect on activities: It’s more likely than regular fatigue to disrupt your ability to perform everyday tasks.

 - Use air conditioning as needed, especially in the summer months.